grig23/primetime.en/help/AccountIQ/get-started.md

        >
        >In near future, Primetime Account IQ will split from TVE Dashboard.

-    1. Here you can create user groups, or select existing groups to add users to.
+    1. From here you can create user groups, or select existing groups to add users to.

        ![](assets/add-users-2profile.png)